Level/abstract-level/README.md

   { type: 'put', key: 'b', value: 123, valueEncoding: 'json' }
 ], { valueEncoding: 'utf8' })
 ```

-The `callback` function will be called with no arguments if the batch was successful or with an error if it failed.
-If no callback is provided, a promise is returned.

 ### `chainedBatch = db.batch()`